Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: Local Coupling in the Inflationary Potential

 The SR inflationary scenario can successfully account for current observational constraints, such as the scalar spectral index $n_s\approx0.968$ and the tensor-to-scalar ratio $r<0.03$.
-In order to achieve USR inflation, one approach is to propose a new USR inflation potential that conforms to various parameter constraints given by the SR approximation on large scale, which requires us to consider the inflation potential globally \cite{Garcia-Bellido:2017mdw}, or adopt a simpler approach based on introducing a local feature into a known SR potential.
-The latter method can temporarily violate SR conditions on small scales while remaining consistent with large-scale observations.
+To achieve a USR phase, one approach is to construct a new USR potential, this requires a comprehensive construction of potential \cite{Garcia-Bellido:2017mdw}.
+A simpler alternative is to introduce a local feature into a known SR potential \cite{Mishra:2019pzq}.
+This latter method temporarily violates the SR conditions on small scales while remaining consistent with large-scale observations.

-Here, we introduce a method for realizing localized modifications by coupling a Lorentzian function to the potential.
+Here we adopt a method for realizing localized modifications by coupling a Lorentzian function to the potential.
 This coupling induces inflection points at suitable locations, leading to a pronounced peak in the power spectrum on small scales.
-It is worth emphasizing that this new inflection point method is universal, and in principle, it can be locally coupled to any inflation potential without significantly affecting large-scale observation constraints.
-In this paper, firstly, we adopt the Starobinsky potential as the basic potential \cite{Starobinsky:1980te}, the full form of the potential is given by
+It is worth emphasizing that this method of generating inflection points by coupling Lorentzian functions is universal: in principle, it can be locally coupled to any inflationary potential without significantly affecting large-scale observational constraints.
+In this paper, we first adopt the Starobinsky potential as the basic potential \cite{Starobinsky:1980te}.
+Its full form is given by

-where $V_0$ fixes the overall CMB normalization and $A_1,B_1,C_1,D_1$ represents the relevant parameters.
-Specifically, $A_1$ determines the specific form of the basic potential function, and $B_1, C_1, D_1$ represents the position, width, and amplitude of coupling, respectively.
-The "$+$" indicates positive coupling, and "$-$" indicates negative coupling.
-In order to satisfy the constraints of large-scale observations, we choose $V_1=10^{-10}M_{pl}^4$, $A_1=-0.8165M_{pl}^{-1}$, the initial value of the scalar field is set to $\phi_i=5.4M_{pl}$, which conforms to the constraints of current cosmological observations
+where $V_0$ fixes the overall CMB normalization, and $A_0,B_1,C_1,D_1$ represent the relevant parameters.
+Specifically, $A_0$ determines the specific form of the basic potential, while $B_1, C_1, D_1$ represent the position, width, and amplitude of inflection point, respectively.
+The ‘‘$+$’’ sign denotes positive coupling, and ‘‘$-$’’ sign denotes negative coupling.
+To satisfy large-scale observational constraints, we choose $V_0=10^{-10}M_{pl}^4$ and $A_0=-0.8165M_{pl}^{-1}$, the initial value of the scalar field is set to $\phi_i=5.4M_{pl}$, which conforms to the constraints of current cosmological observations

-Although the coupling term can also affect the above two parameters, it should be noted that the effect of the coupling term only appears locally in the potential, which doesn't affect the initial value of the field.
-Therefore, the impact on the large scale can be almost negligible.
+Although the coupling term can also affect the two parameters mentioned above ($n_s$ and $r$), it should be noted that the coupling term only affects the local potential. and its impact on CMB scales is negligible.

-Firstly, we consider positive coupling "$+$" with the following parameter values
+Firstly, we consider positive coupling ‘‘$+$’’ with the following parameter values: